raissinging/Webb-Projects/README.md

 ## Comparing Text Project
 I compared different works to my own writting to see which one was the most similar to mine, writting style wise.

+## Movie Picker
+Helps you pick between two movies bassed on their Rotten Tomatoes and IMDB score.

 ## Monty Hall Problem
 Parents Day problem for AP Stats: the famous monty hall problem.
 ## Dice Rolling